picatz/Picatz-Guides/OpenSSH.md

 $ yum list installed openssh\*
 ```

+##### Hint

-Hint : Before blindly running SSH, be sure to check your client a server configurations if possible.
+Before blindly running SSH, be sure to check your client and server configurations if possible.

 ### Install OpenSSH Server